-The Chairperson of the IBC will be a faculty member appointed by the Vice President for Administration and External Relations (VPAER) to an unlimited term.
-Two faculty members at large will be appointed by the VPAER, based on recommendations from the IBC Chair, ADRSP, and other input, each serving a staggered three-year term, with re-appointment as appropriate.
-The external members are appointed annually by the Vice President for Administration and External Relations based on input from the IBC.
+The Chairperson of the IBC will be a faculty member appointed by the Vice President of Academic Affairs and Dean (VPAA) to an unlimited term.
+Two faculty members at large will be appointed by the VPAA, based on recommendations from the IBC Chair, Associate Dean of Research and Sponsored Programs, and other input, each serving a staggered three-year term, with re-appointment as appropriate.
+The external members are appointed annually by the VPAA based on input from the IBC.

-1.4.8 MASTER OF BIOMEDICAL SCIENCES PROGRAM COMMITTEE
+1.5.8 MASTER OF BIOMEDICAL SCIENCES PROGRAM COMMITTEE

-- 1. The Master of Biomedical Sciences Program committee is advisory to the Vice President for Academic Affairs and Dean. - 2.
-The function of the committee is to assist with the development and maintenance of the curricula appropriate to the mission and goals of the institution.
+1. The Master of Biomedical Sciences Program committee is advisory to the Vice President of Academic Affairs and Dean.

+2. The function of the committee is to assist with the development and maintenance of the curricula appropriate to the mission and goals of the institution.
 Responsibility to assist with the development of the curricula necessitates that proposed curricular changes including but not limited to contact time, schedule time, and course objectives be presented to the committee for review and approval before implementation.
-In addition, the committee proposes admissions standards and policy, as well as recommends candidates to the Vice President for Academic Affairs and Dean for admission to the program. - 3.
-The voting members of the committee are the graduate program's course directors\; additional voting members may be appointed by the Vice President for Academic Affairs and Dean. - 4.
-The Associate Dean for Graduate Programs, Associate Dean for Preclinical Education, Assistant Dean of Curricular Affairs, Chairperson of the Department of Biomedical Sciences, and the Director of Admissions or their designees are ex-officio members without vote. - 5.
-The Associate Dean of Graduate Programs will chair the committee. - 6.
-Meetings may be called by the chairperson or by a simple majority of voting committee members. - \During program development, an interim Master of Biomedical Sciences Program committee was selected by the Vice President for Academic Affairs and Dean.
+In addition, the committee proposes admissions standards and policy, as well as recommends candidates to the Vice President of Academic Affairs and Dean for admission to the program.

+3. The voting members of the committee are the graduate program's course directors\; additional voting members may be appointed by the Vice President of Academic Affairs and Dean.

-1.4.9 RESIDENCY APPEALS COMMITTEE
+4. The Associate Dean of Graduate Programs, Chairperson of the Department of Biomedical Sciences, and the Executive Director of Enrollment Management or their designees are ex-officio members without vote.

+5. The Associate Dean of Graduate Programs will chair the committee.

+6. Meetings may be called by the chairperson or by a simple majority of voting committee members.

+1.5.9 Residency Appeals Committee